replicatedhq/replicated-docs/docs/reference/custom-resource-config.md

           readonly: true
 ```

-You can use the `hidden` property with a function that generates a value, such as `RandomString`, to define whether or not the generated value is ephemeral or persistent between changes to the configuration settings for the application.
+You can use the `readonly` property with a function that generates a value, such as `RandomString`, to define whether or not the generated value is ephemeral or persistent between changes to the configuration settings for the application.
 For more information, see [RandomString](template-functions-static-context#randomstring) in _Static Context_.

 ### `affix`
 Items can be affixed left or right.